pulumi/docs/content/blog/deploying-with-octopus-and-pulumi/index.md

 ## Continuous Delivery with Octopus Deploy

 Deployment targets are grouped in **environments** in Octopus.
 Environments represent different stages of the deployment pipeline that your software passes through on it's way to a release.
-A common practice is to create Development, Test, and Production environments which lets you define you deployment process.
-Octopus Deploy lets you deploy the correct versions of you software, with the right configuration and to the appropriate environment.
+A common practice is to create unique Development, Test, and Production environments.
+Octopus Deploy lets you deploy the correct versions of your software, with the right configuration for the appropriate environment.

 Pulumi's [guide](https://www.pulumi.com/docs/guides/continuous-delivery/octopus-deploy/) to implementing Octopus Deploy walks you through the process of implementing a environment for deploying a Python flask application on [AWS Fargate](https://aws.amazon.com/fargate/).
 Before starting, make sure you have met the [prerequisites](https://www.pulumi.com/docs/guides/continuous-delivery/octopus-deploy/#prerequisites).